Haleakalā: Transportation

-A well traveled Haleakalā Highway, completed in 1935, is a road mainly composed of switchbacks that leads to the peak of Haleakala.
-The road is open to the public (although parts of it are restricted) and is a well-maintained two-lane highway containing many blind turns and very steep dropoffs.
+A well traveled Haleakalā Highway, completed in 1935, is a road mainly composed of switchbacks that leads to the peak of Haleakalā.
+The road is open to the public (although parts of it are restricted) and is a well-maintained two-lane highway containing many blind turns.
 Local animals, including cattle, are often encountered in the roadway.
 The Park Service charges a vehicle entrance fee of $30 (US).
-Public transportation does not go through the park, but there are four vehicle based tour companies (Polynesian Adventure Tours, Skyline Eco Adventures, Haleakala EcoTours, and Valley Isle Excursions) that operate tours of the park and trips to the summit.
+Public transportation does not go through the park, but there are four vehicle based tour companies (Polynesian Adventure Tours, Skyline Eco Adventures, Haleakalā EcoTours, and Valley Isle Excursions) that operate tours of the park and trips to the summit.

-There are three Sunset and Stargazing tours permitted within Haleakala National Park.
+There are three Sunset and Stargazing tours permitted within Haleakalā National Park.
 Arrive for sunset and stay to look through a telescope after dark.
 Cycling and horseback riding are other popular ways to explore the park.
 There are a few tour guides on Maui that pick people up at their hotels, and outfit them with a bicycle to glide down the road from just outside the National Park boundary (starting at 6500 ft altitude).
 Tour operators used to run bike rides down the entire 27 miles from the summit, but in 2007 the National Park Service suspended all commercial bicycle activity within the park boundaries, following multiple fatal accidents.
 Some tour operators now offer a modified version of the service which descends 6,500 feet from outside of the National Park.

 Climate

 Haleakalā's summit experiences a cold-summer Mediterranean climate (Köppen classification Csc), one of the few locations in the world with this climate type.
-The Haleakalā Ranger station, at a lower elevation, lies in the subtropical highland (Cfb) climate zone.
+The Haleakalā Ranger station, at a lower elevation, lies in the subtropical highland (Cfb, bordering on Csb if the 40 mm threshold is used) climate zone.
+It is in hardiness zone 10a.